chaos-polymtl/lethe/doc/source/examples/dem/packing-in-ball/packing-in-ball.rst

 - Parallelism

-Files used in this example
+Files Used in This Example
 ----------------------------
 ``/examples/dem/3d-packing-in-ball/packing-in-ball.prm``

-Description of the case
+Description of the Case
 -----------------------

 Packing in ball example is the three-dimensional version of the packing in circle example.